This post may contain affiliate links. Read my disclosure policy.

 I think not!
 But they can be a lot of work on a lazy Saturday morning.

 I’ve got the solution – toss everything in your blender!
 Yes, blender waffles are super simple because there is absolutely no fuss.
-And it’s the easy way to make gluten free waffles that are even healthy too.
+And it’s the easy way to make gluten free waffles that are wholesome too.

-You don’t have to be gluten free to enjoy the natural sweet flavor, crispy edges, tender middle, and even the healthy benefits of the whole grains from the oatmeal used to make them!
+You don’t have to be gluten free to enjoy the natural sweet flavor, crispy edges, tender middle, and even the healthy benefits of the whole grains from the oatmeal used to make these easy banana waffles!

 How to Make Banana Waffles in Your Blender

-All you have to do is add all of the ingredients to your blender, then gradually increase the speed and blend until smooth.
+Make the batter.
+Add all of the ingredients to your blender, then gradually increase the speed and blend until it is smooth.
 You may have to scrape down the sides.

-Then follow the instructions for your waffle maker.
+Make the waffles.
+Follow the instructions for your waffle maker.
 You’ll likely use about 1/3 to 1/2 cup of the batter and end up with about 5 waffles, depending on the size of your waffle iron.
+Pour in the batter, close the top, and cook until the waffles are golden and crispy.

 Frequently Asked Questions